Special Weather Statement issued for Central and Southern Lewis and Clark by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-25 18:02:00 MDT Expires: 2022-08-25 21:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with these storms and may lead to localized flooding.
+Effective: 2022-08-25 18:02:00 MDT Expires: 2022-08-25 21:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with these storms.
+Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Cascade; Judith Basin Strong thunderstorms will impact portions of northwestern Judith Basin and east central Cascade Counties through 930 PM MDT At 848 PM MDT, Doppler radar was tracking strong thunderstorms along a line extending from 14 miles southeast of Belt to 7 miles southwest of Geyser.
-Movement was east at 25 mph.
-HAZARD...Winds in excess of 30 mph and pea size hail.
+Target Area: Chouteau; Eastern Pondera; Liberty A strong thunderstorm will impact portions of eastern Pondera, southwestern Liberty and northwestern Chouteau Counties through 915 PM MDT At 827 PM MDT, Doppler radar was tracking a strong thunderstorm 7 miles northwest of The Knees, or 25 miles east of Conrad, moving east at 15 mph.
+HAZARD...Winds in excess of 30 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Geyser and Raynesford.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPH
+Locations impacted include The Knees.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...30 MPH

 weather.gov